Justin-Bento/wordpress-playground/step-3.md

 First, you’ll navigate to where GitHub receives our SSH key.
 Log into GitHub and click on your profile picture in the top right corner.
 Then, click on Settings in the drop-down menu.

-Next, on the left-hand side, click SSH and GPG keys.
+Next, on th~/.asdf/shims/rubye left-hand side, click SSH and GPG keys.
 Then, click the green button in the top right corner that says New SSH Key.
 Name your key something that is descriptive enough for you to remember what device this SSH key came from, for example linux-ubuntu.
 Leave this window open while you do the next steps.

 Now you need to copy your public SSH key.
 To do this, we’re going to use a command called cat to read the file to the console.
 (Note that the .pub file extension is important in this case.)
 ```